MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/install-and-run-idfix.md

 ## Video training

-For more information, see the lesson [Install and use the IDFix tool](https://support.office.com/article/install-and-use-the-idfix-tool-4d81d73c-f172-4fd5-8542-f601c0c96aa9?ui=en-US&rs=en-US&ad=US), brought to you by LinkedIn Learning.
+For more information, see the lesson [Install and use the IdFix tool](https://support.office.com/article/install-and-use-the-idfix-tool-4d81d73c-f172-4fd5-8542-f601c0c96aa9?ui=en-US&rs=en-US&ad=US), brought to you by LinkedIn Learning.